m-lab/mlab-vis-pipeline/README.md

 This will build and push a docker image to gcr.io that will then be pulled by kubernetes.
 It is required to be able to deploy pods.
 If you just want to build a local image, specify -d as 0.
-The -t parameter is only relevant to travis.

 **Deploy to cluster**